ivotron/popper2-paper/paper.md

 ## Background

-In this section, we provide background on the different tools and technologies that Popper leverages in order to provide the ability of running engine- and resource manager-agnostic container-native workflows.
+In this subsection, we provide background on the different tools and technologies that Popper leverages in order to provide the ability of running engine- and resource manager-agnostic container-native workflows.

 ### Docker